-- 16.1. (a) Complaints against Disciplinary Counsel or a district committee member alleging violations of the Attorney's Oath of Office or the Rules of Professional Conduct shall be submitted directly to the Board. - (b) Disagreement with the official decision of Disciplinary Counsel, a hearing panel, or a district committee member, taken in the course and scope of his or her responsibilities, shall not be grounds for the filing of a disciplinary complaint. - (c) The investigation of complaints submitted under Section 16.1 shall proceed in accordance with the procedures contained in Section 15, except that an attorney member of the Board appointed by the Chair shall conduct the investigation and the findings of such investigation shall be reviewed by a committee of the Board appointed by the Chair and Vice Chair.
+- 16.1. (a) Complaints against Disciplinary Counsel or a district committee member alleging violations of the Rules of Professional Conduct shall be submitted directly to the Board. - (b) Disagreement with the official decision of Disciplinary Counsel, a hearing panel, or a district committee member, taken in the course and scope of his or her responsibilities, shall not be grounds for the filing of a disciplinary complaint. - (c) The investigation of complaints against Disciplinary Counsel submitted under Section 16.1 shall proceed in accordance with the procedures contained in Section 15, except that an attorney member of the Board appointed by the Chair shall conduct the investigation and the findings of such investigation shall be reviewed by a committee of no fewer than three members of the Board appointed by the Chair or Vice Chair.
 Provided, however, that the Board may request the Court to appoint a Special Disciplinary Counsel to conduct the investigation.
 Upon application to the Court, the Court may authorize the payment of reasonable fees to Special Disciplinary Counsel.